 Please note that the search will not give you any results if more than ≈80 % of your article master would be returned as results.

 First of all, it is important to determine whether the search index was built up completely.
-You can find this directly in your database.
+This can be found in your database.
 Go to your database and search for the table s_search_keywords.
 If there are entries for the column "Soundex" set to NULL for a keyword which have no number as an entry, this is an indication that the search index was not built up correctly.
-This hotel is located in the city center.

 To be able to analyze the described behavior more precisely you should first check how the search index is built up in your shop.
 To do this, go to Settings > Cache/Performance > Settings (tab) > search (left), which is selected here as a corresponding strategy for the structure for the search index.